garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 barriers of entry to space has drastically reduced in the last 5-15 years.
 Now needs to be secured

-User segment (user terminals) - spoofing, DoS, malware; highest likelihood - people & internet access
+User segment (user terminals) - spoofing, DoS, malware; highest likelihood of attack - people & internet access

 Ground segment (antennas) - hacking, hijacking, malware